BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 In that sense, assuming the free energy principle makes our brains into prediction machines with the goal of **minimizing surprise**.

 Our body's purpose is to stay alive---to continue with its self‑creation by constructing its own organization and structure (autopoiesis).
-It is open to structure but organizationally or operationally closed (implying a causal loop in its opertions).
+It is open to structure but organizationally or operationally closed (implying a causal loop in its operations).
 Its *qualitative identity* can change but its *individual identity* is maintained constant even if it could change, meaning there is some active prevention going on---we do not disintegrate:

 >[A molecular autopoietic system (or living being)] is a homeostatic system of chemical production which has its own individual identity as the variable which it maintains constant -- {% cite barry:2012 %}